StolenColon/docs.getdbt.com/website/docs/docs/cloud/visual-editor-interface.md

 ## Canvas

-<Constant name="visual_editor" /> has a sleek drag-and-drop canvas interface for creating and modifying dbt SQL models.
+<Constant name="visual_editor" /> has a sleek drag-and-drop interface for creating and modifying dbt SQL models.
 It's like a digital whiteboard space for easily viewing and delivering trustworthy data.
 Use the canvas to:

 - Drag-and-drop operators to create and configure your model(s)
 - Generate SQL code using the built-in AI generator